 The free version of Hinge offers you a limited number of likes per day, but with Hinge’s Preferred Membership, you can send unlimited likes per day.
 New users typically receive a free month of the Preferred Membership upon completing the profile.

 So that’s it!
-You’re officially a Hinge expert.
+Hopefully the big question of ‘how does Hinge work’ now seems a little less daunting.
 If matches or dates don’t start rolling in right away, don’t fret.
 Practice playing around with your profile and tweaking different elements.
 Hinge is for long-term relationships and sometimes that takes… well, a long time.